Lee Kuan Yew: Defence

 The vulnerability of Singapore was deeply felt, with threats from multiple sources, including the communists and Indonesia with its confrontational stance.
 Adding to this vulnerability was the impending withdrawal of British forces from East of Suez.
 As Singapore gained admission to the United Nations, Lee quickly sought international recognition of Singapore's independence.
 He appointed Goh Keng Swee as Minister for the Interior and Defence to build up the Singapore Armed Forces (SAF) and requested help from other countries, particularly Israel and Taiwan, for advice, training and facilities.
+To be discreet and not upset Malaysian's Muslim majority any further, Singapore officially designated Jewish Israeli military advisors as "Mexicans".
 In 1967, Lee introduced conscription for all able-bodied male Singaporean citizens 18 years of age to serve National Service (NS) either in the SAF, Singapore Police Force or the Singapore Civil Defence Force.
 By 1971, Singapore had 17 national service battalions (16,000 men) with 14 battalions (11,000 men) in the reserves.
 In 1975, Lee and Republic of China premier Chiang Ching-kuo signed an agreement permitting Singaporean troops to train in Taiwan, under the codename "Project Starlight".